-The opioid antagonist, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
-For clinically significant respiratory or circulatory depression secondary to pentazocine overdose, administer an opioid antagonist.
+Opioid antagonist, such as naloxone, are specific antidotes to respiratory depression res overdose.
+For clinically significant respiratory or circulatory depression secondary to opioid overdose, administer an opioid antagonist.
 As pentazocine is a mixed opioid agonist/antagonist, larger doses of naloxone or nalmefene may be needed to reverse the effects of an overdose.

-In an individual physically dependent on opioids, administration of the recommended usual dosage of the intagonist will precipitate an acute withdrawal syndrome.
-The severity of the withdrawal symptoms ienced will depend on the degree of physical dependence and the dose of the antagonist admi f a decision is made to treat serious respiratory depression in the physically dependent patient nistration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.
+antagonist will precipitate an acute withdrawal syndrome.
+The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
+If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.